carstenf/Security-Master/README.md

 Open a Terminal and type > python quandl_to_db.py

 Is the code to get the data from quandl and import it to the database.
 Im using the "Sharadar Core US Equities Bundle" It imports price andfundamental data.
-The code can actually run in 2 Modes, either updating the database or loading all existing data for first istallation.
+The code can actually run in 3 Modes, either updating the database or loading all existing data for first istallation from Quandl or disk.
+Please see header for details.
 Loading the 20years price and fundamental data will take around 12hours.
 (maybe someone could optimise this? :)  )